ejennings95/Bank/README.md

 I have included a printer class and a date of transaction class to remove the need of these responsibilities from the statement class.

 I broke down each method into less than 5 lines and had no class longer than 30.
 This suggested the principles were followed as well as keeping my code clean.

+#### Assumptions made

+In this program I have made a couple of assumptions which strays the code away from the example above:

+- I return 0 instead of empty gaps in the columns to allow for the knowledge that this was not a misprint
+- I have capitalised the column headers incase this print was to go to the account owner
+- I originally had a string being returned stating the transaction and the balance.
+After re-thinking this, I see my Account class as a backend and therefore does not need to return a string.
+I have replaced this with the balance
+- I have added an error to be thrown if the account owner attempts to withdraw money that is not available

 #### User stories